Poovarasi5603/ClientDataCollection-Project/README.md

 **Getting Started**
 --------------------------

-Gathering the client information, write it to the structured text file using C++ programming language.
+Gathering the client information, written it to the structured text file using C++ programming language.

 By using file system 'ofstream' to open a text file in write mode.